Hariprasath2007-coder/NearMe/README.md

             <font size="5">The ITC Grand Chola is a 5-star luxury hotel in Chennai, India.
                 It is located in Guindy, opposite SPIC building and along the same row of buildings as Ashok Leyland Towers.
-The building, designed by Singapore-based SRSS Architects, is of mixed-use development with three separate wings and is themed after traditional Dravidian architecture of the Chola dynasty.
-The hotel is the ninth hotel in The Luxury Collection brand.
-The hotel, built on over 1,600,000 sq ft, is dubbed the largest stand-alone hotel in the country built with an investment of ₹ 12,000 million and has the largest convention centre in the country built on 100,000 sq ft with a 30,000-sq ft pillar-less ballroom.
+The building, designed by Singapore-based SRSS Architects,  with a 30,000-sq ft pillar-less ballroom.
 In terms of room inventory, with 600 rooms, it is the third largest hotel in India after Renaissance Mumbai Convention Centre Hotel – now rebranded as The Westin Mumbai Powai Lake (759 rooms) and Grand Hyatt